May-September (Hot, Humid) & March-April (Mild, Humid).

 Modern travel is very dependent on technology.

-Navigation Apps like Google Maps or apple maps provide real-time routes for buses and walking directions.
+Navigation Apps like Google Maps or apple maps provide real-time routes for buses and directions for walking.
 Download offline maps.

 Google Translate is invaluable.
 Download Cantonese/Traditional Chinese offline pack.